flushingtech/flushingtech.org/README.md

 5. [Contributing](#contributing)
 6. [Contact](#contact)

 ## Background on the Group

 Flushing Tech is a group for people from any skill level interested in technology.
 The group hosts multiple events, including in-person and virtual "hackathon" events where people come together, brainstorm project ideas, and then work on those projects together.
 The group also currently has a virtual "office hours" event where people vote on tech discussion topics.
 The group has an active Discord page, and people sign up for events through Meetup.
 The group also has a GitHub where some of the group's projects are hosted.

 ## About the Project

-This website will be built using Next.js and React, aiming to serve multiple purposes:
+This website will be built using Next.js, aiming to serve multiple purposes:

 - **Introduction to the Group**: Explain what Flushing Tech is all about.
 - **Event Information**: Provide details about upcoming events and how to sign up.